ishmamk1/InstagramDMAutomation/README.md

 -If an error occurs, the script prints an error message and waits briefly before exiting.
 -Commented lines indicate additional steps that can be taken, such as handling additional pop-ups.

+# Warnings

+-The script may require adjustments based on Instagram's UI changes.
+-Be cautious with automating actions on websites to avoid violating their terms of service.